reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1609

-`redundant balance-production-value objective` error is returned when objectives definition is overridden with `balance-production-value`, but there is no jobs with positive production value specified.
-To fix the issue, specify at least one job with a positive `productionValue` or simply delete 'balance-production-value' objective.
+`redundant balance-production-value objective` error is returned when objectives definition is overridden with `balance-production-value`, or with `balance-period` using the `production-value` metric, but there is no jobs with positive production value specified.
+To fix the issue, specify at least one job with a positive `productionValue` or simply delete the `balance-production-value` (or `balance-period` with `production-value` metric) objective.